-Stockholder Proposals for the 2023 Annual Meeting
+Stockholder Proposals for the 2025 Annual Meeting

-To be included in the proxy materials for the 2023 Annual Meeting of stockholders, stockholder proposals that are submitted for presentation at that annual meeting and are otherwise eligible for inclusion in the proxy statement must be received by us no later than December 2, 2022.
+To be included in the proxy materials for the 2025 Annual Meeting of Stockholders, stockholder proposals that are submitted for presentation at that annual meeting and are otherwise eligible for inclusion in the proxy statement must be received by us no later than November 27, 2024.
 Proxies granted in connection with that annual meeting may confer discretionary authority to vote on any stockholder proposal if notice of the proposal is not received by us in accordance with the advance notice requirements of our bylaws discussed below.
 It is suggested that proponents submit their proposals by certified mail, return receipt requested.
 No stockholder proposals have been received for inclusion in this proxy statement.

-Our bylaws provide the manner in which stockholders may give notice of business and director nominations to be brought before an annual meeting.
+Our bylaws provide the manner in which stockholders may give notice of business and director nominations to be brought before an annual meeting (which includes the information required under Rule 14a-19 of the Exchange Act).
 In order for an item to be properly brought before the meeting by a stockholder, the stockholder must be a holder of record at the time of the giving of notice and must be entitled to vote at the annual meeting.
 The item to be brought before the meeting must be a proper subject for stockholder action, and the stockholder must have given timely advance written notice of the item.
 For notice to be timely, it must be delivered to our Secretary at our principal executive offices no later than close of business on the 90th day prior to the anniversary of the prior year's annual meeting date but not earlier than the 120th day prior to such anniversary date.
-Accordingly, for the 2023 Annual Meeting of stockholders, notice will have to be delivered to our Secretary at our principal offices no earlier than January 10, 2023 or later than February 9, 2023.
-If, however, the scheduled annual meeting date is more than 30 days before or more than 70 days after the first anniversary of the prior year's annual meeting date, then notice of an item to be brought before the annual meeting will be timely if it is so delivered not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the date of such annual meeting or the 10th day following the day on which public announcement of the date of such meeting was first made.
-The notice must set forth the information required by the provisions of our bylaws dealing with stockholder proposals and nominations of directors.
-In addition to satisfying the deadlines in the advance notice provisions of our By-Laws, a stockholder who intends to solicit proxies in support of nominees submitted under these advance notice provisions must provide the notice required under Rule 14a-19 to the Company no later than March 10, 2023.
+Accordingly, for the 2025 Annual Meeting of stockholders, notice will have to be delivered to our Secretary at our principal offices no earlier than January 10, 2025 or later than February 9, 2025.
+If, however, the scheduled annual meeting date is more than 30 days before or more than 70 days after the first anniversary of the prior year's annual meeting date, then notice of an item to be brought before the annual meeting will be timely if it is so delivered not earlier than the close of business on the 90th day prior to the date of such annual meeting or the 10th day following the day on which public announcement of the date of such meeting with stockholder proposals and nominations of directors.